empa-scientific-it/openbis/docs/user-documentation/advance-features/jupiterhub-for-openbis.md

 [TABLE]

 > :warning:   **Please note the following configuration options:**
+> 1. -v /Users/juanf/jupyterhub-local/home:/home
-> 1. -v /Users/juanf/jupyterhub-local/home:/home** - This option is only required if you want to store the changes you are making.
+> This option is only required if you want to store the changes you are making.
 You need to have a home directory for this.
 It is not necessary for testing, as the image will provide a default one.
 This directory should contain a "vagrant" sub directory.
+> 2. -v /Users/juanf/jupyterhub-local/config/certificates:/vagrant/config/certificates
+> This option is only required in production environments where you need valid certificates.
+It is not necssary for testing, as the image will provide a default one.

 To stop a running docker container, run "**docker kill container\_ID". **